-People of color represent nearly 70% of all Brooklyn’s residents, yet there are significant racial disparities in the distribution of resources and opportunities in our communities.
-We strongly believe addressing racial disparities in this borough is the first essential step towards our mission of building a more fair and just Brooklyn for everyone.
+People of color represent nearly 70% of all Brooklyn’s residents, yet there are significant racial disparities in the distribution of power, resources, and opportunities in our communities.
+We strongly believe addressing systemic racism and injustice is the first step in our mission of building a more fair and just Brooklyn for everyone.

 WHAT IS RACIAL JUSTICE?

 We believe that all people should be equally seen, heard, valued, and respected.
 Our goal is racial justice, which we define as the systemic redistribution of power, opportunities, and access in order to achieve a society free of racial hierarchies.
 Through our investments in community-based programs and community-led advocacy for social change, we aim to increase the ability of Black, Indigenous, and all people of color to determine and sustain a fair and just future for themselves and their communities.

 RACIAL JUSTICE LENS

 Our institution-wide Racial Justice Lens was developed in partnership with a council of local and national experts.
 This framework ensures that we consider race as we analyze problems, look for solutions, and define success in our grantmaking, governance, and advocacy.
 We position the following at the core of our work on racial justice: